Crescent Electric Supply Co. announces new president/CEO

-EAST DUBUQUE, Ill. – Crescent Electric Supply Co. today announced the appointment of a new president and CEO.
+EAST DUBUQUE, Ill. – Crescent Electric Supply Co. announced on Tuesday the appointment of a new president and CEO.

 Scott Teerlinck will replace Marty Burbridge, who is retiring after more than 41 years with the company, according to a press release.